 Davidson explains that kindness requires an ability to think not just of yourself, but of others as well.
 If you really consider it, that makes a lot of sense.
 After all, the very definition of intelligence is “the ability to acquire and apply knowledge and skills.”
 In other words, being smart isn’t just about memorizing random facts, but rather applying all of that knowledge to your daily life.

 It doesn’t take much effort or skill to be selfish and mean, or to look down on others.
-To do what only what you want even if it costs others what they need.
+To do only what you want even if it costs others what they need.
 Bacteria and viruses do it all the time, and they don’t even have brains.
 They want to replicate, so they do, even at the expense of their host.

 On the flip side, kind people often do good things at great personal sacrifice.
 They give up their own time, money, or something they really want so that someone else can have what they need.
 They are able to think and reason that doing something good helps make the whole world a better place rather than just their small piece of it.